Procedure to Seek Correction of Information Under Section 515

 - GSA Review of the Request.
 Based on a review of the information provided, GSA will determine whether a correction is warranted, and, if so, what action to take.
 Any corrective action will be determined by the nature and timeliness of the information involved and such factors as the significance of the correction on the use of the information and the magnitude of the correction.

 a.
-GSA will respond to all requests for correction of information within forty-five working days to resolve;
+GSA will respond to all requests for correction of information within sixty working days to resolve;

 b.
-GSA will inform the requestor that more time is required and indicate the reason why and an estimated decision date.
+GSA will inform the requestor if more time is required and indicate the reason why and an estimated decision date.

 - Right to Appeal Decision.
 If GSA denies a request for correction, the requestor will be granted an administrative appeal.